apsis-scheduler/procstar/docs/shutdown.rst

 - SIGUSR1: If Procstar is serving HTTP or running as an agent, this sets a flag indicating that it should shut down the next time it is tracking no processes.
+  Procstar will no longer start new processes, and will respond to new process API calls with an error.
 All remaining processes must complete and be deleted before it shuts down.
+If Procstar tracks no processes when this signal is received, it shuts down immediately.

   This signal has no effect if Procstar is running with `--wait` or `--exit`.